ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/06-RBASHScripting.md

 > ## Advanced Challenge
 >
-> If you are looking for an additional challenge, write R and BASH code for the following nested IF...
+> If you are looking for an additional challenge, write BASH code for the following nested IF...
 THEN...
 ELSE statement:
 >
 > **Pseudocode**
 > 1. Assign x the value of 4